-We had this soup in a small roadside café, near Lake Michigan and not far from the Indiana border.
+We had this soup at a small roadside café, near Lake Michigan and not far from the Indiana border.
 It's light yet satisfying, very flavorful, not at all heavy-handed with the cream, and so impressive that we asked our server about the recipe.
-Unfortunately, she told us that the chef "never tells anyone what he does in his kitchen" -- so this is merely an attempt to recreate it.
-The secret, of course, is the subtle and unexpected tang of lemongrass. - sanscravat - sanscravat
+Unfortunately, she told us that the chef "never tells anyone what he does in his kitchen"—so this is merely an attempt to recreate it.
+The secret, of course, is the subtle and unexpected tang of lemongrass. —sanscravat

-- Cut kernels from cobs, then scrape the cobs with edge of knife to extract all the milky fluid from the base of the kernels.
+Cut kernels from cobs, then scrape the cobs with the edge of a knife to extract all the milky fluid from the base of the kernels.

-- Add corn, red pepper and onions to stock, simmer until vegetables are tender.
+Add corn (and liquid from the cobs), red pepper, and onions to stock, simmer until vegetables are tender.

 Add cream and parsley, adjust seasoning, and serve, garnished with a sprig of Italian parsley.